Better air means better buildings

-Utilizing an Air Disinfection Biosecurity system can drastically mitigate known pathogens - including viruses, bacteria, mold and spores.
+Utilizing an Air Disinfection Biosecurity (patent pending) system can drastically mitigate known pathogens - including viruses, bacteria, mold and spores.
 These systems utilize the existing HVAC system in the building and provide constant, safe and proactive disinfection in the air and on surfaces.

 In the wake of the COVID-19 pandemic, there is a greater than ever focus on IAQ.
 Building managers must address IAQ to create the healthiest environment possible for occupants and workers.

 "Your physician may have less of a role in day-to-day well-being than the facilities manager where you work."

 Absenteeism and the cost